LlamaSantos/Nodeject/readme.md

 ###categories
 Categories are a way of configuring multiple items and resolving them under a single name.
 This is helpful when configuring controllers or presenters where initialization needs to occur in bulk.
-Currently the types are returned as an array however future versions will return a name/value pair if a formatter is supplied.
 ```JavaScript
 // Configure the container with entities having a common category
 container.define({